 For Sloppy Joes:

 - 2 lbs.
-Organic Prairie Grass-Fed Ground Beef
+Organic Prairie Grass-Fed Ground Beef (may substitute ground turkey)

 - 1 small yellow onion, diced

 - 1 small bell pepper, diced (any color, preferably organic)

 - 3 cloves garlic, minced

 - 1 6-ounce can no-salt-added tomato paste (preferably organic)

 - 2 Tbsp. yellow mustard (may substitute compliant Dijon mustard)